Suffering Has No Boundaries

 One in the Same

-Both may argue that a person’s efforts to avoid suffering (e.g. the “symptoms” of mental illness) or enhance pleasure, the latter is in itself is a form of avoiding suffering (e.g. deprivation, boredom, wanting, frustration), are two primary reasons for substance use behaviors, which also create and perpetuate cognitive belief systems .
+Both may argue that a person’s efforts to avoid suffering (e.g. the “symptoms” of mental illness) and enhance pleasure, (and the latter is in itself is a form of avoiding suffering, e.g. deprivation, boredom, wanting, frustration), are two primary reasons for substance use behaviors, which also create and perpetuate cognitive belief systems .
 These ideas are strongly and thematically related to Hayes, Strosahl and Wilson’s (2009) term “experiential avoidance,” a main focus of the assessment and interventions in Acceptance and Commitment Therapy (ACT), a “Third Wave” form of CBT .
 This suggests a rationale for applying both Evidence-based practices with traditional methods and theories.